Dolok Oan: Geography

 Jesus Backside Beach is composed of white sand and is almost 1 km long.
-It is situated immediately to the east of Cape Fatucama, which is at the north eastern end of the Bay of Dili, about 7 km from the centre of Dili, capital city of East Timor.
+It is situated immediately to the east of Cape Fatucama, which is at the north eastern end of the Bay of Dili, about 7 km from the centre of Dili, capital city of Timor-Leste.

 The beach faces Wetar Strait, the body of water that separates the north eastern shore of Timor from the Indonesian island of Wetar to its north.
 Its land side is surrounded by steep low hills overlaid with Eucalyptus alba savanna woodland, in which small stands of tropical dry forest are developing.
 The beach and woodland are both part of the Areia Branca no Dolok Oan Important Bird Area.

 At the peak of Cape Fatucama is the Cristo Rei of Dili statue, which is accessible from the car park at nearby Cristo Rei Beach, just inside the Bay of Dili on the other side of the Cape, via a 570-step concrete staircase.

 The beach is popular with both locals and tourists.
 Pedestrian access is provided by a combination of the main staircase to Cristo Rei of Dili and a second concrete staircase descending from about one third of the way up the main staircase.
 There is also vehicle access, via a rough road that enters the area from the east.

 The waves at the beach are stronger than those at the more sheltered Cristo Rei Beach, and some parts of it are fringed by rocky reefs.
 Good snorkeling is available directly from the shore.
 Despite the barriers to access, the beach is popular with local residents and tourists on Sundays and holidays, and occasionally also attracts people on company sponsored outings or taking diving lessons.